eModbus/eModbus/README.md

 For example: 3 requests are made at the same time.
 The first times out after 2000msec, the second after 2500msec and the last at 3000msec.

-##### _**AsyncTCP only**_ ``void setIdleTimeout(uint32_t timeout)``
-Sets the time after which the client closes the TCP connection to the server.
-The async version tries to keep the connection to the server open.
-Upon the first request, a connection is made to the server and is kept open.
-If no data has been received from the server after the idle timeout, the client will close the connection.

-Mind that the client will only reset the idle timeout timer upon data reception.

 ##### ``bool setTarget(IPAddress host, uint16_t port [, uint32_t timeout [, uint32_t interval]]``
 _**This method is not available in the async client.**_